 - 1 tablespoon chopped fresh chives

-- Meanwhile, melt the butter and the chives together (I microwaved it for about 20 seconds).
+- Meanwhile, melt the salted butter (4 tablespoons) and the chives (1 tablespoon) together (I microwaved it for about 20 seconds).

-- Carefully remove the salmon from the skillet and serve drizzled with the chive butter and garnished with extra fresh dill.
+- Carefully remove the salmon from the skillet (I used a fish spatula to do this) and serve drizzled with the chive butter and garnished with extra fresh dill.

 - Serving suggestion: serve with boiled potatoes and steamed asparagus, and drizzle the vegetables with some of the chive butter.